strategineer/personal-website/content/books/2024-04-11/index.md

 shuttle instead, settling amongst the supply crates and strapping herself into some freefall-control webbing.
 There were similar webbings on all of the walls, the floor, the ceiling.
 It was an efficie"t, well-designed ship.
-It must make a hundred of these short hops in a month-- “Quite," said Three Seagrass, all edges, interest and wariness and a sort of invitation deferred: We can play, Mahit, even if we don't play just now, if playing's what you want**
+It must make a hundred of these short hops in a month-- "Quite," said Three Seagrass, all edges, interest and wariness and a sort of invitation deferred: We can play, Mahit, even if we don't play just now, if playing's what you want.**

 Notice that Arkady Martine explicitly cuts off Mahit's stream of consciousness narration here.